umbraco/UmbracoDocs/14/umbraco-cms/extending/embedded-media-providers.md

 ## Configuring a new provider

-Umbraco provides a convenient `OEmbedProviderBase` class as a starting point for creating a new provider.
-You can read more about this class in the [Api documentation](https://apidocs.umbraco.com/v14/csharp/api/Umbraco.Cms.Core.Media.EmbedProviders.OEmbedProviderBase.html?q=OEmbedProviderBase)
+Create a new provider by creating a C# class that implements the `IEmbedProvider` interface.
+Umbraco provides a convenient `OEmbedProviderBase` class as a starting point.
+You can read more about this class in the [Api documentation](https://apidocs.umbraco.com/v14/csharp/api/Umbraco.Cms.Core.Media.EmbedProviders.OEmbedProviderBase.html?q=OEmbedProviderBase).

 ### Adding a new OEmbed Provider Example